koalakopter/monster-siren-download-custommp3version/README.md

 A simple script to download all your favorite Arknights OSTs from monster-siren.hypergryph.com

-Download all songs, albums and fill out metadata, album, cover art, artists and even lyrics
+Download specific songs, albums and fill out metadata, album, cover art, artists (no lyrics because who needs those?)

-### Note:

-The API offers .mp3 and .wav, but the program convert .wav to .flac since .wav can't do metadata.

 ### Requirements: